ory/kratos/docs/docs/cli/kratos-identities-put.md

 To improve this file please make your change against the appropriate "./cmd/*.go" file.
 -->
-## kratos identities import
+## kratos identities put

-Import identities from files or STD_IN
+Put identities from files or STD_IN

 ### Synopsis

-Import identities from files or STD_IN.
+Put (as in http PUT) identities from files or STD_IN.
 Files are expected to each contain a single identity.
 The validity of files can be tested beforehand using `... identities validate`.

 ```
-kratos identities import <file.json [file-2.json [file-3.json] ...]> [flags]
+kratos identities put <file.json [file-2.json [file-3.json] ...]> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for import
+  -h, --help   help for put
 ```

 ### Options inherited from parent commands